-If it does, it’ll put your reader to sleep.
+If the dialogue you write bores you, it’ll put your reader to sleep.

 And unfortunately, your first reader will be an agent or an editor.
 You can’t slip anything boring past them.

-Readers love dialogue for many reasons:
+Readers love dialogue because:

-● It differentiates (through dialect and word choice) and reveals characters.
+- It differentiates (through dialect and word choice) and reveals characters.

 So how about we leave them no choice?

-3 Tips to Writing Effective Dialogue
+6 Tips to Writing Effective Dialogue

 1. Cut to the Bone

 Obviously, you wouldn’t render a conversation the way a court transcript includes repetition and even um, ah, uh, etc.

 “What do you want to do

 this Sunday?
-I thought We could go to the amusement park.”
+I thought wWe could go to the amusement park.”

-“I was thinking about renting a rowboat
+“I was thinking about renting a rowboat,” Vladimir said.

 on one of the lakes .”

-that sounds wonderful!
+Vladimir, that sounds wonderful!
 I’ve never gone rowing before.”

-That doesn’t mean all your dialogue has to be short and choppy—just that you’ll cut out the dead wood to keep to the point.
+That doesn’t mean all your dialogue has to be short and choppy—just that you’ll cut the dead wood to keep to the point.

 2. Reveal Backstory